AgoraIO/Agora-With-SenseTime/Agora-Video-With-SenseTime-iOS/README.md

 ### 1.1 Agora RTC
 #### 1.1.1 App Id

 Create a developer account at [Agora.io](https://dashboard.agora.io/signin/), create a new project and obtain an App ID as the identification of the running app.
-Update "app/src/main/res/values/strings-config.xml" with your App ID.
+Update "KeyCenter" with your App ID.

 修改`KeyCenter.m`中 `AppId`